Belgium–Germany relations

-Belgium-Germany relations are the bilateral relations between Belgium and Germany.
-Both of these are neighbouring countries and share a common 204 kilometer long landborder.
-Both nations are members of the Council of Europe, European Union, NATO and the Eurozone.
+Belgium and Germany maintain bilateral relations.
+The two neighbouring countries share a common 204 kilometer long landborder.
+Both nations are members of the Council of Europe, European Union, NATO and the Eurozone as well as the former colonizers in Africa such as the DR Congo (Belgian Congo) and Rwanda (German East Africa) until the Germans led by the Askari (Schutztruppe) were ousted by the Belgians led by the Force Publique during the First World War as part of campaign in 1916.

 Belgium has an embassy in Berlin, a consul in Cologne, Frankfurt am Main, Munich, Aachen, Hamburg, Stuttgart, and Bremen, while Germany has an embassy in Brussels.

 Some German cities (like Hanau and Cologne) are or were traditional centres of Belgian Protestant Diaspora.
 German is besides Dutch and French also the third official language in Belgium.
 The German-speaking Community of Belgium is the smallest of the three political communities in Belgium.
 Belgium has been participating in the annual meeting of German-speaking countries since 2014.